 As a support worker you will provide proactive “in-reach” support to people living in refuge and outreach, move on and resettlement support, providing a flexible, trauma informed, client centred risk led service.
 Workers lead on assessments, facilitate drop ins, develop a range of parenting support interventions, lead on and arrange campaigns and awareness raising events and design, develop and facilitate group work in accommodation and community settings.

 The SPOC Partner will support the wider team with the delivery of the project and carry out allocated tasks such as attending court, co-facilitating groups and supporting clients to refuge accommodation as directed.
 The SPOC Partner will also support the delivery of the integrated service and be the first point of contact for clients, professionals and others via the SPOC phone and email.

-As a Support Worker you will be assisting people with a Learning Disability & Physical Disabilities to live the life they want.
-You will provide safe, person centred support to promote independent living skills and help make a clients hopes and wishes a reality
+As a Support Worker you will be assisting people with a learning disability in their own home, and in the community to live the life they want.
+You will provide safe, person centred support, promote independent living skills and help make clients’ hopes and aspirations a reality.

-The Dorset First Point Integrated Prevention Support Service enables people to maintain their independence, and health and well-being in their home and community.
-Positive outcomes are achieved for individuals by providing expert services supporting people to remain independent, healthy, safe and prosperous by empowering and enabling individuals, whilst giving people the greatest possible control over their lives.
+The Dorset First Point IPS Service enables people to maintain their independence, health and well-being in their home and community through innovative, co-produced, asset based interventions.
+Our positive outcomes are achieved by providing expert services supporting people to remain independent, healthy, safe and prosperous, whilst giving people the greatest possible control over their lives.